pr2tik1/pr2tik1/README.md

-### Hi 👋
-I am Pratik!
+## Hi 👋 I am Pratik!
 I am a developer who is passionate about stuff like deep learning and data science.
-Few tech that I enjoy working in, are Python, C++, PyTorch, and  Flask.
+Few tech that I enjoy working in, are Python, C++, Plotly-Dash, PyTorch, and  AWS.
+I play football and design in photoshop.
 Also, I have just started tech-blogging!

-- 👨🏽‍💻 Current work in deep learning.
+- 👨🏽‍💻 Currently working in deep learning, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics and data science.
+- 😊 Willing to contribute in opensource projects.
+- 👍 Looking for opportunities to join as an intern/full time candidate in machine learning/deep learning research teams.
 - 🌐 Visit my [porfolio website](https://pr2tik1.github.io/) for complete background and contact.

 To connect with me,